Islam

 Some tribes decided that they were done with Islam and left, but Abu Bakr, the first caliph, set brutal campaigns against them and killed them for apostasy, a crime in Islam.

-Today, Islam and Islamists are infiltrating many western Christian-dominated countries, such as
+From the Arab Spring (2010s) and onwards, Islam and Islamists are infiltrating many western Christian-dominated countries, such as

 United Kingdom and